houdeval/cognac_regulation/ad_hoc_raspberry.md

-# Creating an Ad-Hoc network in the Raspberry Pi to connect a PC to the Raspberry Pi directly}
+# Creating an Ad-Hoc network in the Raspberry Pi to connect a PC to the Raspberry Pi directly